risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 If your stage is a **variant**, the SceneDef name and Scene name should be the same but different from the original stage; ``Base Scene Name Override`` should be the same as the original stage.
 For example, my Scorched Acres variant could be ``slip_wispgraveyard2`` but the ``Base Scene Name Override`` should be ``wispgraveyard``.

 The reason why these rules exist is because the game identifies which scene to load by using the SceneDef and Scene names.
-The ``Base Scene Name Override`` field is important for the logbook and R2API.Stages's variant system- of which will be explained [here](#creating-mod-framework-and-loading-your-stage).
+The ``Base Scene Name Override`` field is important for the logbook and how R2API.Stages catalogs stages- of which will be explained [here](#creating-mod-framework-and-loading-your-stage).

 The Other elements in the SceneDef are as follows: